-Types of force
+Types of Force

 External force.
-A system is said to be subjected to an external force when this force is applied by any component from the surrounding of this structure either directly or at a distance (Hibbeler, 2010).
-Figure 2.5a shows a global system consisting of a table and a book resting on that table: this system is subjected to the attraction force of the gravity, which is no other than the total weight and the normal reaction forces applied by the floor on the table’s legs, those being in contact with the floor.
+A system is said to be subjected to an “external force” when a force is applied by any component surrounding the system either directly or at a distance (Hibbeler, 2010).
+The figure below shows a global system consisting of a table and a book resting on that table.
+This system is subjected to the attraction force of gravity, which is the total weight of the book and the normal reaction forces applied by the floor on the table’s legs.